ahmadsolehin/Simple-HTML-CSS-landing-page-with-a-fullscreen/README.md

 # Simple-HTML-CSS-landing-page-with-a-fullscreen
 <li>create a simple HTML/CSS landing page with a fullscreen image in the background</li>
-also use a little bit of flexbox styling.
+also use a little bit of flexbox styling